ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/child_model/concept_model.rst

 .. todo::

-  Detail duration of simulation strategy so that we have observation periods for entire under five population.
   Clarify if BMGF is interested in U5 or U2 population.
+Expand strategy regarding open vs. closed cohort.

 .. _ivironU54.3: